EternityForest/KaithemAutomation/help.md

 To create new users or groups, change group memberships or permissions, or delete users, you must have the<span style="font-style: italic;"> /admin/users.edit </span>permission.
 Keep in mind a user with this permission can give himself any other permission and so has full access.
 Do not give this permission to an untrusted user.

 Permissions are generally of the form  "/&lt;path&gt;/&lt;item&gt;.&lt;action&gt;" without quotes.
-The path describes the general category, the item specifies a resource, and the action specifies an action that may be performed on the resource.
+The path describes the general catergory, the item specifies a resource, and the action specifies an action that may be performed on the resource.
 Modules may define their own permissions, and user-defined pages may be configured to require one or more permissions to access.
-For consistency, You should always use the above permission format.
+For consistancy, You should always use the above permission format.

 Upon creating a new permission, you will immediately be able to assign it to groups by selecting the checkbox in the group page.

 <a href="" id="fileref"></a>File Reference Resources
 ----------------------------------------------------

 Beginning in version 0.55, modules may contain arbitrary files as resources.
 To preserve kaithem's atomic save functionality, files are stored in one large pool with names that have long strings of characters after them, and the modules themselves only contain references to them.
 The exception is in external modules and zip files.
 Saving to an external module will populate a special \_\_filedata\_\_ folder in that module, likewise with zip files.
 However, due to potential performance and memory constraints, users without the edit permission will not be able to download copies of modules that include files.
-You should still not make your modules publicly viewable unless you have good reason.
+You should still not make your modules publically viewable unless you have good reason.

 You can always get the real disk path of a file resource from within the same module via the code: module\['name'\].getPath()